Turkey suspends mass prayers in mosques over coronavirus fears: religious authority

 Turkey identified a total to 18 coronavirus cases, Health Minister Fahrettin Koca said on Monday.
 The government has ramped up measures to halt the spread of the virus, closing schools and universities, holding sports events without spectators

+(This story is refiled to fix slug with no change to text)

-Reporting by Ali Kucukgocmen and Ezgi Erkoyun
+Reporting by Ali Kucukgocmen and Ezgi Erkoyun; Editing by Ece Toksabay